WildDogTeam/lib-ios-wildgeo/README.md

   } else if (location != nil) {
     println("Location for \"wilddog-hq\" is [\(location.coordinate.latitude), \(location.coordinate.longitude)]")
   } else {
-    println("WilddogGeo does not contain a location for \"wilddog-hq\"") }
+    println("WildGeo does not contain a location for \"wilddog-hq\"") }
 })
 ````

 ### Geo Queries

-WilddogGeo allows you to query all keys within a geographic area using `GFQuery`
+WildGeo allows you to query all keys within a geographic area using `GFQuery`
 objects.
 As the locations for keys change, the query is updated in realtime and fires events
 letting you know if any relevant keys have moved. `GFQuery` parameters can be updated
 later to change the size and center of the queried area.